 - Add gestures to your answer.
 Or use a slightly different way of answering.

-- If the patient seems disturbed, be reassuring.
+- If the person seems disturbed, be reassuring.
 Use “validation” of the emotion for the underlying concern.
 Some links at the bottom of the page provide discussion on the validation technique.

-- Check if the patient’s concern is for something different from what she is asking.
-Answer the actual question the patient has in mind.
+- Check if the person’s concern is for something different from what she is asking.
+Answer the actual question the person has in mind.

-- The patient may just want company, and is asking questions to get attention and company.
-Sit with the patient and give them company.
+- The person may just want company, and is asking questions to get attention and company.
+Sit with the person and give them company.

-- The patient may be in a loop, and is repeating the question out of habit.
+- The person may be in a “loop”, and is repeating the question out of habit.
 If so, try distracting or remain respectfully silent to break the loop.

-For example, a patient could be asking repeatedly for the date because she expects to be taken for an outing on that date.
-The caregiver must answer that worry of the patient.
-For example, the caregiver may say: Today is Monday.
+For example, a person could be asking repeatedly for the date because she expects to be taken for an outing on that date.
+You can answer that worry of the person.
+For example, you can say: Today is Monday.
 We will go to the park tomorrow, Tuesday.
 It will be great fun.

-A common situation is the patient asking family members again and again whether they have eaten their meal.
-This could just be the patient expressing love and concern.
+A common situation is the person asking family members again and again whether they have eaten their meal.
+This could just be the person expressing love and concern.
 It could be her polite way of telling you that she is hungry.
 Maybe she is acting as a hostess or making polite social talk.
 Sometimes a visible gesture, like pointing to an empty plate, can convince her that you have eaten.
 You can also ask her whether she has eaten.
 This completes the social ritual and makes her stop asking the question.
 Every family has to find its way for such situations.
-What you need to remember is that the patient is not doing this to intrude or annoy.
-You must stay calm and gentle.
+What you need to remember is that the person is not doing this to intrude or annoy.
+Stay calm and gentle.

 One common repetitive action is insisting on being taken to the bathroom repeatedly.
 Again, there could be many reasons.
 For example:

-- The patient may be suffering from constipation.
+- The person may be suffering from constipation.

-- Perhaps the patient wants to be taken to the living room and not the bathroom.
-The patient may be using the wrong word.
+- Perhaps the person wants to be taken to the living room and not the bathroom.
+The person may be using the wrong word.

-- Maybe the patient is anxious because she does not remember the way to the bathroom.
+- Maybe the person is anxious because she does not remember the way to the bathroom.
 She is worried that no one will take her to the bathroom when she needs to go.

-- Patients may repeat this request because they are stuck on it mentally.
+- Persons may repeat a request because they are stuck on it mentally.
 In such a case, distraction will work.

-Caregivers need to observe the patient’s body language.
-They have to use their knowledge and understanding of the patient and situation.
-Then they can see how to cope.
+Observe the body language of the person with dementia.
+Use your knowledge and understanding of the person and situation.
+Then see how to cope.
 Techniques available include emotional validation, physical help, reassurance, and distraction.
-For example, giving the patient something to hold or do may distract the patient enough to stop the repetition.
+For example, giving the person something to hold or do may distract the person enough to stop the repetition.

 Try to understand the triggers.
 Observe when such behavior happens to understand what may be causing it, and change that.

-Also, see this page from Alzheimer’s Association UK Unusual behaviour — the page includes a discussion on repetitive behavior and other unusual behaviors.
+- Page from Alzheimer’s Association UK Behaviour changes Opens in new window with a discussion on repetitive behavior and other changed behaviors.

-Sundowning refers to the situation when a dementia patient shows confusion and sleeplessness as evening sets in.
-The patient stays awake, restless, and disoriented at night.
-This gets very tiring for caregivers, because they have to remain alert at night.
-While the patient may sleep off during the day, the caregivers have other jobs to do during the day.
+Sundowning refers to the situation when a person shows increased confusion/ restlessness in late afternoon, evening, and night.
+The person stays awake, restless, and disoriented at night.
+Changes of wandering off at night are also higher.
+This gets very tiring for those who have to remain alert at night to prevent any harm.
+While the person with dementia may sleep off during the day, other family members have jobs to do during the day.

-Many dementia patients show sundowning.
-While the reasons are not known, some techniques to reduce this are:
+Sundowning is more common in some forms of dementia (and is also seen in delirium).
+While the precise reasons are not known, some techniques to reduce this are:

 - Check for medical causes for discomfort.

-- Check whether something is tiring or over-exciting the patient during the day.
-Such fatigue or over-excitement makes it difficult for patients to rest at night.
+- Check whether something is tiring or over-exciting the person during the day.
+Such fatigue or over-excitement makes it difficult to rest at night.

-- If the patient is restless at night because she needs to repeatedly visit the bathroom, do not give liquids in the evening and night.
+- If the person is restless at night because she needs to repeatedly visit the bathroom, do not give liquids in the evening and night.